All the Things to do at Midtown Global Market

 1. Embark on a world-wide culinary food tour

 With 17 food stalls serving up food from all over the world, you’ll likely find something you haven’t tried before.
 Maybe you’re in the mood for sushi or other Asian flavors?
 In that case, try Intown Sushi or Pham’s Rice Bowl.
 Or maybe Venezuelan cuisine will satisfy your cravings.
 Arepa Bar has some of the best arepas, empanadas and tropical juices in town.
 Moroccan Flavors is known for their authentic Moroccan sandwiches, Mediterranean salads and tagine, a stew-like dish cooked in the traditional ceramic tagine cookware.
-If you’re in the mood for flavors closer to home, we recommend Soul to Soul Smoke House.
-They serve up fall-off-the-bone-tender meats and have 25 years’ experience of satisfying customers with soul-soothing cooking.
+Craving something a little closer to home?
+Order from Trio Plant-Based for delicious vegan soul food.
+Enjoy burgers, buffalo mac & cheese, and slow-cooked collard greens at the first Black-owned vegan restaurant in Minneapolis.

 2. Shop ‘till you drop